aws-amplify/docs/docs/lib/graphqlapi/fragments/graphql-from-node.md

 ## Mutation

-In this example we create a mutation against an
+In this example we create a mutation showing how to pass in variables as arguments.

 ```js
 const axios = require('axios');